russellgordon/ics4u-2023-24/src/site/notes/Activities/Using Observable Classes, Part 2.md

 ![Screenshot 2024-01-18 at 9.34.23 PM.png](/img/user/Media/Screenshot%202024-01-18%20at%209.34.23%E2%80%AFPM.png)

-Now we see a lovely little donut chart showing us the propertion of completed to incomplete tasks.
+Now we see a lovely little donut chart showing us the proportion of completed to incomplete tasks.
 You can interact with the tab view and switch to the input screen to add more to-do items.
 Note that when you switch back to the stats view, the graph has been updated!

 #### Understanding the code

-This tutorial assumes you read and have an initial understanding of the Charts tutorials from the past two days of class.
+This tutorial assumes you read and have an initial understanding of the Charts tutorials from the [[Thread 2/Day 5\|past]] [[Thread 2/Day 6\|two]] days of class.

-We will focus here only on how we obtained the data we care about – how we found the number of completed items, and how we found the number of incomplete items.
+We will focus here only on how we obtained the data we care about – how we found the number of:
+- completed items
+- incomplete items

 First, two stored properties are created that will hold this information: